Shahrukh912/C_Programs/README.md

 # C_Programs
-All this code are coded in ubuntu vs code.
+All this codes are coded in ubuntu vs code.